-But what reason(s) do we have to think that free will is really an “illusion”?
+Some have said that free will is an illusion (Wegner 2002).
+But what reason(s) do we have to think that free will is really an illusion?
 To answer that question, I should summarize the famous studies.
 If you know about the studies, skip the following paragraph.

 In Libet’s studies, subjects were asked to move their hand whenever they willed (if you’ll pardon my using that word).
 While people were moving their hands, their brain activity was being monitored.
-After a subject moved their hand, they reported the moment they ‘intended’ to move their hand (based upon the location of a hand on a clock like the one below).
+After a subject moved their hand, they reported the moment they intended to move their hand (based upon the location of a hand on a clock like the one below).
 As the story goes, the people watching subjects’ brain activity could predict that the hand was going to move before the subject actually moved his hand.
-They could do this by looking at patterns in brain activity (EEG).
-That is, such-and-such a pattern indicated that the hand was about to move.
+In fact, they could predict when the subject was going to move their hand earlier than the time that the subject reported their intention to move their hand.
+They could do this by looking at patterns in brain activity (EEG) that preceded hand movements.

 As it turns out, many studies similar to Libet’s have been conducted.
-The various averages of time between the researchers’ prediction of an act and the actors’ awareness of their intentions to act range from 200 milliseconds to almost seven seconds.
-While 200 milliseconds seems negligible, seven seconds probably isn’t.
+On average, researchers’ prediction of an act precedes the subjects’ awareness of their intentions by 200 milliseconds to almost seven seconds.
+While 200 milliseconds might seem negligible, seven seconds probably isn’t.
 To be honest, I’d like to meet the person who took a whopping seven seconds!

 I think that this conclusion is the result of our intuitions framing this problem poorly.
-Notice that the implied answers to these above questions imply a sort of dualism about personal agency—”If am not the one who forms my intentions, then who is?”
+Notice that the implied answers to these above questions imply a sort of dualism about personal agency.
+After all, we might ask, “If I am not in control of my intentions, then who is?”
 Unless we are comfortable granting such dualism, we should be suspect of how we intuitively think about scenarios like Libet’s studies.

 But suspicion only gets us so far.
 If we are to make progress on Libet’s studies, we will need to be more than suspicious.
 We will need to be critical.
 If we do this, we will learn that the anti-free-will conclusion involves premises that we have yet to consider.
 These premises are as follows:

-We can be suspect of premise 2, but we will not resolve that suspicion here, so we will grant it.
-And obviously, we can demand clarification about how the terms “free” and “will” and “intention” are translated into measurable outcomes, but this too will not be resolved here, so we will have interpret this as charitably as possible.
-But even if we grant 2 and then try to ignore problems with terms, it is not clear why we should trust 1.
+We can be suspect of premise B, but we will not resolve that suspicion here, so we will grant it.
+And obviously, we can demand clarification about how the terms “free” and “will” and “intention” are translated into measurable outcomes, but this too will not be resolved here, so we will have interpret these charitably.
+But even if we grant B and then try to ignore problems with terms, it is not clear why we should trust A.

 Think about it: should a brain (or person) be expected to be aware of its own activity in real-time?